How YOU view and define learning has a tremendous impact on how you approach homeschooling your kids.

 Learning vs Education vs School

 Education need not appear as it does in a school classroom.

 Life Dictated by the Government

-When your children are in school, not only will your child spend time doing what they are mandated by the government to do, but your child and family will have less time to learn and do activities that are important to the family.
+When your children are in school, not only will your child spend time doing as mandated by the government, but your child and family will have less time to learn and do activities that are important to your family.